-TRiO-Student Support Services
+TRIO-Student Support Services

-Student Support Services (SSS) is a TRiO grant program 100% federally funded through the Department of Education.
+Student Support Services (SSS) is a TRIO grant program 100% federally funded through the Department of Education.
 SSS provides an array of academic and personal support services to eligible college students to help them complete their degree, with the ultimate goal of successful transfer to four-year institutions.
 These services may include:

 - 1. Tutoring: One-on-one or group - 2.
 Counseling: Academic, career, and personal advising - 3.
 Workshops: Covering a variety of academic and personal enrichment topics - 4.
 Campus Visits: To area colleges and universities to assist students with transfer choices (at least two each year) - Equipment Loans: Laptop computers may be checked out for three days or a semester and calculators may be checked out for a semester at a time - 6.
 Cultural & Social Activities: Two cultural or social activities are planned each year - Academic Advising: A degree plan is created for each participant to assist in mapping educational goals and ensure timely progress toward a degree - 8.
-Scholarships: Determined by need, academic persistence and program participation - Free Printing: Black and white and color printing, photocopying, laminating, at no cost to participants. - Peer Mentoring: New students are assigned a guide during their first few months of participating in the program.
+Scholarships: Determined by need, academic persistence and program participation - Peer Mentoring: New students are assigned a guide during their first few months of participating in the program.